 18. When Nurses Hurt Nurses: Recognizing and Overcoming the Cycle of Nurse Bullying by Cheryl Dellasega

 Even in nursing, bullying happens.
-Dellasega details how it can come at you from your coworkers and your superiors.
+Dellasega details how it can come at you from your coworkers and your superiors in When Nurses Hurt Nurses.
 Unfortunately, the phenomenon is growing, too.

 If you’ve been a victim of bullying, the author lists some resources to help.
 She also gives you a few worksheets to help either diffuse or work through any volatile experiences.